Souptik2001/all-path-messaging/README.md

 #### For users -

 - WordPress' default `wp_mail` doesn't deliver your mail reliably?
 Select any of the available adapters to override `wp_mail` to deliver mails reliably.
 - Already using some email marketing plugin?
 But not finding your desired provider?
-And tired of requesting the author to introduce the provider? 😣 - No worries! 🎉 - Have some developer friend, or have some coding knowledge?
+And tired of requesting the author to introduce the provider? 😣 - No worries! 🎉 - Have some developer friend, or some coding knowledge?
 [Learn how easy it is to add your own provider with a simple boilerplate code](https://github.com/Souptik2001/wp-messaging?tab=readme-ov-file#creating-your-own-adapter-%EF%B8%8F)!
   - TLDR; Keep using your favorite email marketing plugin, while routing the emails through **WP Messaging** plugin! 🚀

 ### Services -